wlach/eideticker/README.md

 Once you've selected a test to run, you can launch it with the following command line:

-    ./bin/runtest.py [options] <testname>
+    ./bin/runtest.py [options] <test>

 On Android, you need to specify the name of the application you want to run the test.
 For fennec nightly, you'd use:

-    ./bin/runtest.py --app-name org.mozilla.fennec <testname>
+    ./bin/runtest.py --app-name org.mozilla.fennec <test>

-On Firefox OS, you can just specify the testname and you should be good to go.
+On Firefox OS, you can just specify the test and you should be good to go.

 If you have a proper camera set up, you should get a recorded capture in the captures/ subdirectory.
 You can view some details of this capture with the